NSGC Special Interest Group Grant Awards

 PSYCHIATRIC SIG GRANT AWARD

-The Psychiatric Special Interest Group of NSGC is pleased to open the call for proposals for the 2017 Psychiatric SIG Grant Award (PsySGA).
-The Psychiatric SIG created a grant award in 2008 to support research projects of genetic counseling students with themes relevant to psychiatric genetic counseling.
-The award is available to current genetic counseling students enrolled in an accredited training program.
-The deadline to apply for this award is Friday, June 30, 2017, at 11:59 pm CST.
+The Psychiatric Special Interest Group of NSGC is pleased to open the call for proposals for the 2018 Psychiatric SIG Grant Award (PsySGA).
+The Psychiatric SIG created a grant award in 2008 to support genetic counseling student research projects relevant to psychiatric genetic counseling.
+This award is available to current genetic counseling students in an accredited training program.
+The 2018 deadline to apply for the award is

 PUBLIC HEALTH SIG GRANT AWARD